FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Gas-and-Benchmarks.md

-# 🔥 Gas and Banchmarks
+# 🔥 Gas and Benchmarks

 This section will list the gas costs for every operation based on it's inputs.
 The gas prices are a subject to change based on usage and performance.